 COVID-19 has reached the far corners of the globe, meaning that travel is a very precarious subject right now.

-However, there are a lot of things you can do to keep both yourself and others safe when you are flying to another country.
+However, there are a lot of things you can do to keep both yourself and others safe.
 Read our below travel guide to stay up to date.